jamiephan/storm-extract-docker/README.md

 # A Dockerised storm-extract

 [storm-extract](https://github.com/nydus/storm-extract) is a command line tool to extract Heroes Of The Storm game files.

-This repo aims to containerise the process of the image to have storm-extract running.
+This project aims to create a prebuilt docker image with the necessary binary installed.
+This can remove the hassle to build `storm-extract` manually (and also cross platform!)

+The final built image is ~1.52MB download and ~3.43 MB when extracted.
+It also does not contain any OS component so running this image is very fast and close to native speed.

 # Prerequisite